Does Walmart Vision Center Accept Medicare?

 - You may be able to use your Medicare coverage at Walmart Vision Centers if you have a Medicare Advantage plan with vision benefits that’s accepted at your Walmart location.
 Not every Walmart vision center accepts Medicare, so always call ahead or verify in person.

 Many Walmart locations throughout the U.S. have their very own vision centers staffed with licensed optometrists.
-In fact, Walmart is now the third-leading provider of optical goods in America.
+In fact, Walmart is among America's leading providers of optical goods.

 Many Walmart vision centers accept multiple types of insurance, including Medicare.
 Not every Walmart vision center is guaranteed to accept Medicare, so always call ahead or verify in person before receiving any services or products.
-If your nearest Walmart vision center does not accept Medicare, you may be able to find another location that does.
+If the Walmart vision center near you does not accept Medicare, you may be able to find another location that does.

 If a Walmart vision center accepts Medicare, they must also accept Medicare Supplement Insurance (also called Medigap).
 And many Walmart vision centers may also accept Medicare Advantage (Medicare Part C) plans.
 (More on Medicare Advantage vision coverage below.)

-Does Medicare Pay for Glasses and Eye Exams?
+Does Medicare Pay for an Eye Exam at a Walmart Near You?

 Medicare Part B will cover the cost of one pair of corrective lenses following a cataract surgery to implant an intraocular lens.
 The benefit includes one set of corrective lenses with standard frames or one set of contact lenses.
 In such a case, you would pay 20% of the Medicare-approved amount after you meet your annual Part B deductible.

-Medicare Advantage plans often include vision coverage.
+Medicare Advantage (Medicare Part C) plans often include vision coverage.
 These plans are sold by private insurance companies and include all the same coverage as Original Medicare while also adding some benefits not found in Original Medicare.
 These additional benefits may often include vision, dental, hearing, prescription drug coverage and more.

 Medicare Advantage vision coverage will vary by plan, but coverage for annual eye exams, eyeglasses and contact lenses are often included.
 They also can include discounts on laser eye surgery or other procedures.